 - Virtual Music & Sergi Pérez Berk – A laid back version from their album A Chill Out Tribute To Queen.

-- Westlife – A shortened version, skipping the second ballad verse and the operatic section, from the final show of their Farewell Tour, live at Croke Park, Dublin, Ireland on 23 June 2012.
+- Westlife – A shortened version from the final show of their Farewell Tour, live at Croke Park, Dublin, Ireland on 23 June 2012.

 - 4th Impact – This Filipino girl group came 5th in The X Factor in the UK, and appeared in other international talent competitions.
 Their video pays homage to Queen’s original video during the introduction and operatic sections, and they shared some behind-the-scenes footage on Twitter.

 - Andy & Jenko – A pretty good acoustic duet.

 - António Zambujo & Miguel Araújo – A brief live performance from their album 28 Noites Ao Vivo Nos Coliseus, where they have fun getting the audience to sing most of the lyrics.

 - The Braids – Their R&B version was recorded for the soundtrack of the film High School High.
 It’s got a somewhat catchy beat and is sung well for this style, but it’s not my type of music so I can’t say I’m a fan of it.
 Many people were keen on it though, as the single reached number 1 in the UK R&B chart, and number 21 in the UK overall, as well as number 2 in New Zealand, 42 in the US, and did well across Europe.
 There were various alternate mixes, including Acoustic, Remix, Stripped-Down, Instrumental & A Cappella versions.
 The instrumental mix has enabled other singers to do their own renditions too, including Anaëlle on a 2019 TV talent show in Mauritius called VIBE Moris, and Youtubers Cynthia & Tonia and Aurelia Valero.